AshiSaraswat/DataLakeInADay/Lab3b/Lab3b.md

 # Setup

-## Weather Data
+## Use ADF to retrevie zipped data from an SFTP

-First up we'll look at weather data.
-Since you will only have a single day of weather data we'll start by uploading some more sample data.
-Download the [Azure Storage Explorer](https://azure.microsoft.com/en-gb/features/storage-explorer/) and install it.
-Then download the [Sample Weather Data](https://github.com/davedoesdemos/DataLakeInADay/raw/master/data/weatherdata/SampleWeatherData.zip) and unzip somewhere on your system.
-Then use the storage explorer to upload the files into your storage account under /raw/WeatherCSV alongside your other data.
+First set up your FTP server by deploying [an on-demand SFTP Server (with a new Azure Files resource for persistent storage)](https://docs.microsoft.com/en-us/samples/azure-samples/sftp-creation-template/sftp-on-azure/) into the same resource group created for this workshop.
+Use the same username and password used through out this course, demogod and "Password123$".

-Don't wait for this to complete, just let the upload happen in the background.
+In this section we'll be using retreiving weather data from our FTP.
+Since you will only have a single day of weather data, upload some additional data to the FTP server.
+To do this wait for the FTP deployment to complete, then locate the storage account associated with this, and find the file share called sftpfileshare.
+Download the [Sample Weather Data](https://github.com/davedoesdemos/DataLakeInADay/raw/master/data/weatherdata/SampleWeatherData.zip) zip and either using storage explorer or the Azure portal upload it to this file share.
+Next make note of the IP address of your FTP server which can be found in the sftp-group of type container instances.

 ## Data Prep Pipeline

 ### Weather Data

-In Data Factory, create a new pipeline and name it PipelineDataPrep.
+In Data Factory, create a new pipeline and name it WeatherDataFromFTP.
 Add a Copy Data action to this and call that CopyWeatherData.
 On the source tab, click New to create a new dataset.
-Select Blob Storage and then your AzureBlobStorage linked service.
-Name this dataset DelimitedTextWeatherSource and then select /raw/weatherCSV as the folder and tick first row as header.
-Select no schema and click finish.
+Create a new linked service and chose SFTP.
+Complete the values for Host IP, obtained above, username and password.
+Test the service and click create if successful.
+Name this dataset ZippedTextWeatherSource and then browse for the zip file and chose compression type ZipDeflate.

 ![datasetWeather.png](images/datasetWeather.png)